Eggshells and Diamonds

 Harper could not help but smile.
 It was a very tiny step forward with Amy, but with how much resentment the teenager held towards her any step forward was a good one.

 Maybe Amy would eventually change her personality, or maybe not.
-For now though, Harper felt quite satisfied with herself as she drove home.
+For now, Harper felt quite satisfied with herself as she drove home.